mattheww/gomill/gomill_docs/example_scripts.rst

   Finds the forfeited games from a playoff competition.

-  .. todo:: xref results API

-  This demonstrates the results API.
+  This demonstrates the library interface for :ref:`querying competition results <querying the results>`.

 .. script:: gtp_test_player